alanreidt/range-slider-component/README.md

 #### boundaries
 ##### Input/Output type details
-In case, when only a number is passed, the closest edge (`Min` or `Max` value) to the input will be changed.
+In case, when only a number were passed, the closest edge (`Min` or `Max` value) to the number would be changed.

-For example, having an `200`, as an *input*, during an *initialization* (default value is `[0, 100]`), will result in `[0, 200]`.
+For example, having an `200`, as an *input*, during *initialization* (default value is `[0, 100]`), would result in `[0, 200]`.

-Analogical situation would have a place during a *reassignment* (using *API setOptions method*) — your closest boundaries value will be changed.
+An analogical situation would take a place during *reassignment* (using *API setOptions method*) — your closest boundaries value would be changed.

-*Output* will always return an array of numbers (even if only single value was passed).
-And that array will be sorted in ascending order.
+*Output* will always return an array of numbers (even if only single value were passed).
+And that array would be sorted in ascending order.

-*restrictions*: only positive and negative numbers are allowed.
+*restrictions*: only positive and negative integer numbers are allowed.

 ##### Auto correction
 This option represents something like an axiom — all other dependent values are corrected according to it.